 PEP − Post-Exposure Prophylaxis − is an emergency medication for people who are HIV-negative and may have been exposed to HIV.
-If you think you were exposed to HIV, go immediately to a clinic or emergency room and ask for PEP.
+If you think you were exposed to HIV, call the NYC PEP hotline at (844) 3-PEPNYC (844-373-7692) or go immediately to a clinic or emergency room and ask for PEP.

 PEP contains some of the same medicines that people with HIV take to stay healthy.
 If you are exposed to HIV, it takes a few days for an HIV infection to take hold in your body.
 As soon as you start PEP, these medicines begin to stop the virus from multiplying.
 As you continue taking PEP for the full 28-days, cells with HIV die and the virus stops spreading to the rest of your body.